 - All students who depend exclusively on prayer for healing in accordance with a bonafide religious sect.

 - Health Occupations Programs: College policy requires each student enrolled in Health Occupations programs which require patient contact for the development of specific skills to secure insurance coverage against liability for malpractice.

 - Instructional Materials Fee: Students may be required to provide required instructional and other materials for a credit or noncredit course, provided such materials are of continuing value to the student outside the classroom and provided that such materials are not solely or exclusively available from the District.

-- International Student Insurance: All international students enrolled at COD or in the Intensive English Academy, apart from those enrolled through university partnerships, must purchase the COD international student health insurance plan or provide proof that they have purchased another health insurance plan that is accepted at medical facilities in the United States and is valid for the entire duration of their stay in the country.
+- International Student Insurance: International students enrolled at COD or in the Intensive English Academy, apart from those enrolled through university partnerships, must purchase the COD international student health insurance plan.
 Information regarding benefits and costs of the COD international student health insurance plan are available in the International Education Program Office.

 - International Student Processing Fee: The College shall charge a student who is both a citizen and a resident of a foreign country a fee to process his or her application for admission.
 This processing fee and regulations for determining economic hardship may be established by the Superintendent/President.
 The fee shall not exceed the lesser of (1) the actual cost of processing an application and other documentation required by the U.S. government; or (2) one hundred dollars ($100), which shall be deducted from the tuition fee at the time of enrollment.

 - Transportation Fee: A fee is charged to students, which includes the cost for parking permits.
 A valid permit must be displayed to park on campus.
 There is a charge for replacement of parking permits.
 Citations are assessed for violation of parking regulations.